abureyanahmed/informationRetrievalCourse/assignment1/codeForQn5/readme.txt

 Notes
 1. Parenthesis is supported.
 2. The operator priority is determined by the parenthesis.
+Hence a query where the operator priority is not specified explicitly with parenthesis will throw an error.
+Eg: drug OR treatment AND schizophrenia

 3. A query without parenthesis won’t work.

+4. Please refer to the pdf attached herewith for details about test cases covered by this parser.

 : A long set of ************************************************* denotes that the entire application has restarted.